 Dallas Keuchel's girlfriend Mackenzie Valk works for a business called Golden Sport Collectibles that specializes in 24 karat gold baseballs that are usually signed by well-known baseball players.
-The business is also sponsored or owned by Rawlings, whose name is displayed prominently at the top of their logo.
-I'm not sure exactly who started the business, but with a spokesperson like Mackenzie Valk, they could do alright in the Houston area.
+Gold Sport is an Official Rawlings licensee, which is privately owned, and Valk is a Sales Manager for the brand.

 Mackenzie herself released a short video promoting one of the baseballs signed by Christian Yelich.
 Dallas Keuchel's girlfriend appears to be as sweet as can be and says something to the effect of "If you like gold baseballs follow Golden Sport Collectibles, and if you like blondes who like baseball, follow me."
 In this day of social media marketing, I guess you've gotta' put a little pep into your Twitter spots.

-Mackenzie spends a lot of time at baseball games cheering on her boyfriend and the team in general.
-I sort of wonder if it's not a drag for some women to have to go to the games when their boyfriend is a pitcher and doesn't play most of the time.
+Mackenzie Valk lives and works in New York City, but understandably spends a lot of time in Houston.
+Our initial post questioned if it's not a drag for some women to have to go to the games when their boyfriend is a pitcher and doesn't play most of the time.
 Like, I get that she's a fan, but that's a massive time commitment if you're hitting up most of the home games.
-Mackenzie spends a good deal of time in New York City as well, and it likely has to do with her job at Golden Sport Collectibles, but maybe she just has friends or family there.
-She'll often go there and say that she'd rather be in Houston cheering on Mr. Keuchel.
+Valk wrapped up her email by letting us know,

 Jeff Luhnow's wife Gina Luhnow is a big fan of Jose Altuve and the 'Stros in general, based on her Twitter feed.
 I think about 90-95% of everything you'll find there is her talking about the team and the players, and it often revolves around Jeff in some way.
 It's interesting to see how often a general manager can be talked about as it relates to the team.
 I guess the guys behind the scenes really do matter.